-Each of the sample aliquots was fortified with 100 $\mu$ L of the internal quantitation standard spiking solution (Table 4).
+Each of the sample aliquots was fortified with 100 μ L of the internal quantitation standard spiking solution (Table 4).
 The spiked samples were each quantitatively transferred to 500-mL Erlenmeyer flasks using hexane.

-The residues were diluted with a total of 200 mL of hexane, and 100 g of sulfuric acid ( $\rm H_2SO_4$ ) modified silica gel (40% w/w) was added to each solution with stirring.
-The mixtures were stirred for approximately 2 h, and the supernatants were decanted and filtered through filter funnels packed with anhydrous sodium sulfate ( $\rm Na_2SO_4$ ).
-The $\rm H_2SO_4$ modified silica adsorbents were washed with at least two additional aliquots of hexane and dried by elution through $\rm Na_2SO_4$ .
+The residues were diluted with a total of 200 mL of hexane, and 100 g of sulfuric acid (H_2SO_4) modified silica gel (40% w/w) was added to each solution with stirring.
+The mixtures were stirred for approximately 2 h, and the supernatants were decanted and filtered through filter funnels packed with anhydrous sodium sulfate (Na_2SO_4) .
+The H_2SO_4 modified silica adsorbents were washed with at least two additional aliquots of hexane and dried by elution through Na_2SO_4 .

-The combined hexane extracts for each sample were eluted through columns consisting of the $40\%~H_2SO_4$ modified silica gel (4.0 g) and silica gel (1.0 g).
+The combined hexane extracts for each sample were eluted through a column consisting of the 40% H2SO4 modified silica gel (4.0 g) and silica gel (1.0 g).
 The eluates were concentrated to approximately 15 mL and added to columns of acidic alumina (Bio-Rad, AG-4, 6.0 g).
 The acidic alumina columns were eluted first with 20 mL of hexane, which was collected but not analyzed, followed by elution with 30 mL of 20% methylene chloride in hexane.
 The PCDDs and PCDFs were eluted from the acidic alumina using the 20% methylene chloride in hexane.
 The PCDDs and PCDFs in the eluates were isolated from other chlorinated planar aromatics using columns (5-mL disposable pipettes containing 500 mg of 18% Carbopak C and Celite-545).
 The Carbopak C/Celite